-The lack of respect between (my beloved) French Impressionists, Post-Impressionists, and Bouguereau is well known.
-Grace Glueck wrote of those French avant-garde attitudes in The New York Times in 1985, but she also described Bouguereau’s methods:
+The mutual lack of respect between (my beloved) French Impressionists, Post-Impressionists, and Bouguereau is well known.
+Grace Glueck wrote of those French avant-garde attitudes in The New York Times in 1985, and she also described Bouguereau’s methods:

 Click for enlarged image:

 Wikiquote contributors, “William-Adolphe Bouguereau,”, Attributed in: Jefferson C. Harrison (1986) French paintings from the Chrysler Museum.
 Chrysler Museum, North Carolina Museum of Art, Birmingham Museum of Art (Birmingham, Ala.). p.45., https://en.wikiquote.org/w/index.php?title=William-Adolphe_Bouguereau&oldid=2385713 (accessed September 24, 2018).